Axosoft/moby-git/README.md

 *Now, let's try a revert with the CLI...*

-## Git Commit a file with the Git CLI
+## Git Revert a commit with the Git CLI

 1. Modify any files you like and make a new commit in the repository.